belamenso/uw-programming-languages/Part A/StandardML cheat sheet.md

 val a = 42; (* OK, old a is shadowed *)
 ```
 ### Tuples
 N-tuples are syntactic sugar for records wiht fields 1..n.
+Elements may be of different types.
 ```sml
 val t1 = (1,2,3)
 val t2: int * bool = (0, false)